 Before thunderstorms develop, a change in wind direction and an increase in wind speed with increasing height creates an invisible, horizontal spinning effect in the lower atmosphere.

-Rising air within the thunderstorm updraft tilts the rotating air from horizontal to an area of rotation, 2-6 miles wide, now extends through much of the storm.
+Rising air within the thunderstorm updraft tilts the rotating air from horizontal to an area of rotation, two to six miles wide, now extends through much of the storm.
 Most strong and violent tornadoes form within this area of strong rotation.

 Winds less than 110 mph